UCLA Gender Health Program

 UCLA EMPWR Program

-EMPWR (“empower”) is a joint initiative of the UCLA Division of Child & Adolescent Psychiatry and the UCLA Division of Population Behavioral Health designed to promote well-being and resilience in LGBTQ youth.
-EMPWR offers LGBTQ-sensitive interventions based on the most up-to-date research.
-Individual, family, and group services are available that are designed to improve stress management and functioning.
-Contact the program at EMPWR@mednet.ucla.edu.
+The EMPWR ("empower") Program is a joint initiative of the UCLA Division of Child Psychiatry and the UCLA Division of Population Behavioral Health designed to promote well-being and resilience in LGBTQ (Lesbian, Gay, Bisexual, Transgender, Queer/Questioning) children, teenagers, and young adults.

 UCLA CARE Center